PrashantMohta/ModdingDocs/index.md

 ## Adding your mod to modlinks

-To add your mod to scarab:
+To add your mod to the mod installer:
 - [Visit the modlinks page](https://github.com/hk-modding/modlinks/blob/main/ModLinks.xml)
 - Instead of creating a fork, click the pencil at the top right corner.
 - Make your changes to the file.